surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 ## Drill Down Display

-Using drill down you can view more deeper insights of the data.
+Using drill down you can view more deeper insights of the data.To enable this feature we need to d

 <b>For example:</b> (Consider Image 15)